Treatments for Natural Menopause & Hot Flushes

 Menopause can be a challenging and turbulent time in a woman's life.

-Most symptoms are be caused by hormonal changes, while others may have something to do with a change in life and lifestyle itself, eg; kids are out of home, work changes and a possible re-valuation of life.
+Most symptoms are caused by hormonal changes, while others are made worse or brought on by related health complications, and others again may have something to do with a change in life and lifestyle itself, eg; kids are out of home, changes on the workplace, and a possible re-valuation of life.

 Some of the most common symptoms are: